inbo/tutorials/content/tutorials/git_authentication/index.md

 ---
-title: "Git Authentication on Windows"
+title: "Git and GitHub Authentication on Windows"
 description: "How to safely identify yourself, or a third party on behalf of you, to Git or GitHub"
 authors: [hansvancalster]
 date: "2022-05-05"